Indigenous Self-Identification

 Indigenous self-identification is a process that provides an opportunity for those of Indigenous ancestry – First Nation, Inuit or Metis to voluntarily identify themselves to the Upper Canada District School Board.

-The UCDSB, along with the Ministry of Education have identified Indigenous Education as a priority and have identified two areas of focus:
+The UCDSB, along with the Ministry of Education, has identified Indigenous Education as a priority and has identified two areas of focus:

 The UCDSB wants to provide First Nations, Metis and Inuit Students with educational opportunities that honour their mental, physical, emotional and spiritual well-being.